byufhtl/One-Page-Genealogy/README.txt

 ----------------------------------------------------

-WebStorm is the recommended IDE for development with typescript
+WebStorm is the recommended IDE for development with typescript.
+You can get a free student jetbrains account to use WebStorm for free.